Twin Cities, Gemini

 The strength he had extinguished at that moment, and he fell forward onto the woman.

 A miscalculation.
 No, a failure, Werner berated himself as he felt his eyelids become weighed down.
 This was why hesitation was a weakness.
-If he had have pushed through to make the phone call then—
+If he had pushed through to make the phone call then—

 You tried your best.